What service design IS, and what it IS NOT

 Design thinking is about the act of applying design process, tools and methodology to problem solving, without indicating the focus or “object” (tangible or intangible) of design.
 You could be using design thinking for the design of a service, but you might also be using design thinking to design an organisational strategy.
 Or come up with ideas for how to launch your marketing campaign.
 Or how to come up with your customer value proposition.
 Or how to address student truancy.
 Or “name that org challenge”.
 The point is, design thinking is meant to be a toolkit for problem solving.
 There is nothing about design thinking that suggests it is tied to any one problem space.
 In fact, it is explicitly non-committal to the problem space.
 This is what makes it so entirely appealing to the business world looking for better ways of working, no matter what industry they work in.

 Human-centred design is putting the people for whom we are designing at the heart of the design process.
-They need to be engaged through the process, from insight gathering through to exploration and evaluation of designed possibilities, as they are the ultimate recipients of the designed outcome.
+They need to be engaged and participate through the process, from insight gathering through to exploration and evaluation of designed possibilities, as they are the ultimate recipients of the designed outcome.
 Human-centred design is equally non-committal to the problem space and the object of design.
 A furniture designer should be human-centred, understanding the context and needs of the people who will be using the furniture.
 A graphic designer should be human-centred, in understanding the context and the needs of people who will be engaging the materials designed.
 A service designer should be human-centred in understanding the context and the needs of people who will be engaging with the service.
 Design thinking should always be applying a human-centred methodology to problem solving.

 Service design and customer experience design